matn7/CS-Notes/src/main/java/compact/compact.md

 - The WSDL document is typically generated by the web service provider and is made available to clients, who can use it to generate client code or manually craft requests to the web service.
 - WSDL defines a number of elements that can be used to describe a web service, including:
-    - Types: a set of data types used by the web service
+    - Types: a set of data types used by the web service.
-    - Messages: definitions of the messages exchanged between the web service and clients
+    - Messages: definitions of the messages exchanged between the web service and clients.
-    - Port types: a set of operations offered by the web service
+    - Port types: a set of operations offered by the web service.
-    - Bindings: definitions of the protocols used to access the web service operations
+    - Bindings: definitions of the protocols used to access the web service operations.
-    - Ports: the specific endpoints where the web service can be accessed
+    - Ports: the specific endpoints where the web service can be accessed.
 - WSDL is an important part of the overall web services architecture and helps to ensure that web services can be easily discovered and interacted with by clients, regardless of their programming language or platform.
-= WSDL (Web Services Description Language) is an XML-based language that is used to describe the functionality offered by a web service.
+- WSDL (Web Services Description Language) is an XML-based language that is used to describe the functionality offered by a web service.
 - A WSDL document specifies the location of the web service, the operations (or methods) offered by the service, and the format of the request and response messages.